 To learn more, see Automation and Manual Operations.

-The Data Health Assessment surfaces data quality issues that negatively impact your marketing, sales, and support efforts, and guides you through the process of fixing them.
+The Health Assessment surfaces data quality issues that negatively impact your marketing, sales, and support efforts, and guides you through the process of fixing them.

 When you create custom templates in Insycle, they can be added to your Health Assessment, allowing you to track issues that are unique to your organization.

-To add a custom Template to your Health Assessment, navigate to the module page and load the template.
+To add a template to your Health Assessment, navigate to the module page and load the template.
 On the Template menu, use the shield button to add or remove the template from your Health Assessment.
 When the button is toggled green, the template is active in the Health Assessment.

 Recipes are ideal for creating processes for your team to follow and can also be used to create powerful automation using HubSpot Workflows.